boardgameio/p2p/README.md

   Passed to PeerJS when creating a new `Peer` connection.
 [See PeerJS docs for full list of options →][pjo]

+## Authenticating players

+By default, any client can connect with any `playerID` and successfully submit moves as that player.
+If you want to avoid this, you must set `credentials` on your boardgame.io clients.
+The first client to connect with a given `playerID` will authenticate and all future connections for that `playerID` must also provide the same `credentials` to successfully connect.

 ## Notes

 ### What does experimental mean?